 6. Communications and Public Relations Specialist

-This is one of the fastest-growing careers in wildlife conservation because, for conservation projects and activities to succeed, proper communication needs to be done to attract and retain maximum support.
+This is one of the fastest-growing careers in conservation because, for conservation projects and activities to succeed, proper communication needs to be done to attract and retain maximum support.

-It is a broad career field that encompasses several wildlife conservation jobs such as communications officer, marketing specialist, wildlife journalist, social media management, and many others.
+It is a broad career field that encompasses several conservation jobs such as communications officer, marketing specialist, wildlife journalist, social media management, and many others.